Watts-Lab/task-mapping/tasks/random_dot_motion.md

 difficulty levels 2 and 3.

  > There are 2 versions of the study
+  ### Version 1
+ > 1. Participants receive instructions and complete five individual training rounds at each difficulty level.
+2. Participants are then paired with a randomly assigned partner in the first study for 15 rounds
+3. In each round, participants first observe sets of 50 moving dots on a screen some moving consistently in a similar direction (“correlated dots”) and others in random directions.
+4. They then estimate the angle (the main direction of the correlated dots) by moving an arrow
- > Version 1: Individuals were paired with the same partner for 15 consecutive rounds.
-In each round, the individual made a guess, then looked at their partner's estimate, and finally revised their guess.
-Partners always had the same correct angle programmed into the dots, but the difficulty level could vary by trial between the pair.
+5. Next they observe their partner’s estimate, partners always had the same correct angle programmed into the dots, but the difficulty level could vary by trial between the pair.
- > Version 2: A group of 6 participants (A, B...F) are connected along a chain.
-After each initial guess, A's estimate is shown to B, B's estimate is shown to C, ...
-E's estimate is shown to F. This was repeated across 15 rounds.
-A (head of chain) always experienced difficultu level 1, and all other participants in the chain experinced difficulty level 3.
+6. Finally either revised the first estimate or discounted the advice by pressing a button.
+7. Subsequently, the correct angle was revealed, the participant’s total score was updated, and a new round started.
+8. After 15 rounds, participants were informed that they would be paired with a new partner and another series of 15 rounds started.
+This procedure was repeated six times, corresponding to the six conditions of difficulty level faced by participants and partners
+9. Participants then complete the 7th condition as a manipulation check in which the individual faced a low difficulty level and the partner faced a high difficulty level.

+ ### Version 2
+1. Six people are given specific letters (A, B, C, D, E, F) in a chain
+2. Each person in the chain is paired with their predecessor for 15 consecutive rounds and the level of difficulty increases further down the chain (A-head of the chain always has difficulty level one and difficulty increases along the chain)
+3. The individual at position k observed the final estimate of the individual at position k ‒ 1 before entering their final estimate

 ## Details of Task development
 > The task was developed using HTML/JavaScript and SmartFoxServer.
 A set of 25 unique angles equidistantly distributed between 0° and